 Exchange Listing

 We will apply to Nasdaq to list shares of our common stock under the trading symbol “HOLO.”
-In order to meet one of the requirements for listing our common stock on Nasdaq, the Underwriter intends to sell lots of 100 or more shares to a minimum of 300 beneficial holders.
+In order to meet one of the requirements for listing our common stock on Nasdaq, the Company intends to sell lots of 100 or more shares to a minimum of 300 beneficial holders.
 Our common stock will not commence trading on Nasdaq until each of the following conditions are met: (i) the Offering is terminated; and (ii) we have filed a post-qualification amendment to the Offering Statement and a registration statement on Form 8-A; and such post-qualification amendment is qualified by the SEC and the Form 8-A has become effective.
 Pursuant to applicable rules under Regulation A, the Form 8-A will not become effective until the SEC qualifies the post-qualification amendment.
 We intend to file the post-qualification amendment and request its qualification immediately prior to the termination of the Offering in order that the Form 8-A may become effective as soon as practicable.
 Even if we meet the minimum requirements for listing on Nasdaq, we may wait before terminating the Offering and commencing the trading of our common stock on Nasdaq in order to raise additional proceeds.
 As a result, you may experience a delay between the closing of your purchase of shares of our common stock and the commencement of exchange trading of our common stock on Nasdaq.

 If we fail to meet the minimum requirements for listing on Nasdaq, we will seek quotation of our common stock on the OTCQX marketplace and would anticipate quotation on the OTCQX to begin following the termination of this Offering.